Geometrical properties of strained and twisted moir\'e heterostructures: Twisted and strained moir e geometries

 A symmetric bilayer configuration is to twist and strain the two layers with the same magnitude but in opposite direction \cite{bi2019designing, sinner2023strain, escudero2024designing}, so that $\theta$$_{\pm}=\pm\theta/2$ and $\mathcal{E}_{\pm}=\pm\mathcal{E}/2$.
 But there are, of course, many other possibilities.
 For instance, one layer could be only rotated while the other layer is only strained \cite{kogl2023moire}.
 For conciseness and simplicity, in this section we will consider the symmetric configuration.
 The presented analysis is, however, general and does not depend on the particular twist and strain in each layer.

 In general, for arbitrary twist and strain, the moir\'e pattern is not commensurate \cite{bi2019designing, escudero2024designing}.
 Commensuration only occurs at particular twist and strain for which one can find a superlattice vector common to both layers \cite{shallcross2010electronic, moon2013optical, shi2020large, wang2025}.
-Here we shall not pursue the problem of finding commensurate solutions under both twist and strain.
+Here we shall not pursue the problem of finding commensurate solutions, and consider arbitrary twist and strain regardless of whether they correspond to a commensurate or incommensurate moiré.
 As we will see, the geometrical properties of the moir\'e pattern can be well defined and studied even if the system is technically incommensurate \cite{koshino2015interlayer}.
 In fact, in the relevant regime of moir\'e scales much larger than the atomic lengths, the electronic properties become insensitive to the commensurability of the system \cite{bistritzer2011moire}.
 Effective continuum models, widely employed to study the electronic properties of large moir\'e heterostructures, can be well defined even if the system is incommensurate \cite{koshino2015interlayer, bi2019designing}.
 The commensuration is, however, fundamental when one needs to compute the band structure by more realistic methods, such as atomistic tight-binding \cite{suarez2010flat, long2022atomistic,wang2025} or density functional theory (DFT) simulations \cite{cantele2020structural, leconte2022relaxation}.

 The geometrical properties of the moir\'e pattern are more easily described by working in reciprocal space \cite{bi2019designing, escudero2024designing}.
 The twisted and strained reciprocal lattice vectors $\mathbf{b}_{i,\pm}$ in each layer follow from Eq. \eqref{eq:ai_strain} and the condition $\mathbf{a}_{i,\pm}\cdot\mathbf{b}_{j,\pm}=2\pi\delta_{ij}$, which implies